Actively Recruiting

 • Aged 18 to 90 years

-• Participants with normal or benign upper gastrointestinal disease confirmed by endoscopy within 1 year or with planned endoscopy (for control cohorts)
+• Normal or benign upper gastrointestinal disease confirmed by endoscopy within 1 year or planned endoscopy (control cohorts)

 Not Eligible